 Good luck out there in the dating world, and keep these ideas in mind.
-More blogs to come on this topic, so stay tuned, and hopefully I will see you at The Seven Principles for Singles workshop in June!
+Hopefully we will see you at The Seven Principles for Singles workshop in January!
 And if you are a clinician interested in using this material with your single clients, check out this webinar through GoodTherapy.

 If you want to build a deeply meaningful relationship full of trust and intimacy, then subscribe below to receive our blog posts directly to your inbox: